-If contralateral reflex measurements were taken pressing the \blacktriangleright key will display similar results for these reflexes.
+If contralateral reflex measurements were taken pressing the ▶ key will display similar results for these reflexes.

-Press \blacktriangleleft to return and view the tympanogram, reflex results or to repeat the test.
-When satisfied with the results press \triangleright .
+Press ◀ to return and view the tympanogram, reflex results or to repeat the test.
+When satisfied with the results press ▶.

 The message "Saving as last test" will be displayed and the results will be saved in the "last test" memory.
-The results will remain available until a new test is started, even if the Otowave is turned off.